bhopppp/Shavit-Surf-Timer/README.md

 - Customize noclip speed: Use `!noclipspeed` to change noclip speed
 - Allow to set max velocity for each map
 - Datail Comparison between personal best and world record by using command `!cpr`
+- shavit-wrsh plugin to see top records in surfheaven
+- shavit-ghost2 plugin to display route with customize options
+- Create zone in 3 point (xyz)
+- Control most of chat message in a menu. use `sm_message` to open it.
+- shavit-personalreplay plugin to save 5 replays in cache for players
+- plugin `shavit-savestate` Allow player to save / load thier timer for each style pre map

 ## Appreciate that if someone can send me some suggestion or feedback